markdbenson/markbenson.io/_source/experience/2011-02-director-of-software-strategy.md

 categories: experience
 ---

-- Led product software development and engineering talent management, driving recruitment, mentorship, and career growth to attract and retain top talent.
+- **Led Product Software Development and Engineering Talent Management**: Drove recruitment, mentorship, and career growth initiatives to attract and retain top talent in software engineering and product development.

-- Shaped and communicated corporate software strategy by identifying key technologies and partnerships that strengthened Logic PD’s market position and long-term stability.
+- **Shaped and Communicated Corporate Software Strategy**: Identified key technologies and partnerships that strengthened Logic PD’s market position and ensured long-term business stability.

-- Drove technology innovation by co-leading the Technology Roadmap Development program, fostering company-wide contributions that enhanced the IP portfolio.
+- **Drove Technology Innovation**: Co-led the Technology Roadmap Development program, fostering company-wide contributions that enhanced the IP portfolio and guided future innovation efforts.

-- Launched and expanded the 3rd Party Partner Program, building strategic business relationships that provided value-added solutions for customers and reinforced Logic PD’s reputation as a trusted technology advisor.
+- **Launched and Expanded the 3rd Party Partner Program**: Built strategic business relationships that provided value-added solutions for customers and reinforced Logic PD’s reputation as a trusted technology advisor.

-- Established the Early Adopter Program (EAP), providing key customers early access to hardware and software, accelerating feedback cycles, and strengthening market adoption.
+- **Established the Early Adopter Program (EAP)**: Provided key customers with early access to hardware and software, accelerating feedback cycles and strengthening market adoption.